Guide

 Here’s how Marmalade works:

-- Access your funds — Once your request is successfully submitted, you'll receive the funds in your business account within 24 hours guaranteed.
+• Access your funds — Once your request is successfully submitted, you'll receive the funds in your business account on the same day.
 You can spend your cash however you please and instantly start reducing cash flow issues.

-With hundreds of happy customers, millions of dollars managed, and dozens of success stories from brands all over the country, Marmalade is the retail industry’s efficient solution for unpaid invoices.
+With hundreds of happy customers, millions of dollars managed, and dozens of success stories from brands all over the country, Marmalade is the retail industry’s first-to-market solution for unpaid invoices.

 Healthy finance for retail businesses starts with Marmalade